AOEpeople/aoe_technology_radar/data/radar/2024-06-13/Flask.md

 ring: hold
 quadrant: languages-and-frameworks
 featured: false
-tags: [Web Framework, Python, Backend]
+tags: [Framework]
 ---

-[Flask](https://flask.palletsprojects.com/) is a micro web framework for Python.
+[Flask](https://flask.palletsprojects.com/) is a micro Framework for Python.
 It is lightweight and modular, making it easy to adapt and extend for various web applications.